steveloughran/kerberos_and_hadoop/sections/web_and_rest.md

 renew-token REST operation.
 A scheduled operation in the client is used to issue this call regularly and so keep the token up to date.

-# Implementing a SPNEGO-authenticated endpoint
+## Implementing a SPNEGO-authenticated endpoint

+This isn't as hard as you think: you need to add an authentication filter

+## Fun facts

+* [HADOOP-10850](https://issues.apache.org/jira/browse/HADOOP-10850) The Java SPNEGO code
+will blacklist any host where initializing the negotiation code fails.
+The blacklist lasts the duration of the JVM.

 ## Adding Delegation token renewal